grandeurdev/arduino-sdk/README.md

 void loop() {
   if(apolloDevice.getState() == DISCONNECTED) {
-    std::cout<<"Device is not connected with the Cloud!\n";
+    Serial.println("Device is not connected with the Cloud!\n");
   }
   else if(apolloDevice.getState() == CONNECTED) {
-    std::cout<<"Yay!
-Device has made a successful connection with Grandeur Cloud!\n";
+    Serial.println("Yay!
+Device has made a successful connection with Grandeur Cloud!\n");
   }

   apolloDevice.loop(true);